Maxcode0101/Dinosaurs-Kids-Club/README.md

 - [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer and the icon at the sign-up form.

 ## Features